-JEMPERLI is a prescription medicine used to treat adults with certain cancers that have been shown by a laboratory test to be mismatch repair deficient (dMMR), and your cancer has returned, or it has spread or cannot be removed by surgery (advanced cancer).
+JEMPERLI is a prescription medicine used to treat adults with a kind of uterine cancer called endometrial cancer.
 JEMPERLI may be used when:

-- you have a kind of uterine cancer called endometrial cancer, and you have received chemotherapy that contains platinum and it did not work or is no longer working. - you have a solid tumor that progressed during treatment or after treatment, and you have no satisfactory treatment options.
+- your tumor has been shown by a laboratory test to be mismatch repair deficient (dMMR), and - your cancer has returned, or it has spread or cannot be removed by surgery (advanced cancer), and - · you have received chemotherapy that contains platinum and it did not work or is no longer working.